cardoo-finance/integration-doc/index.md

 ###### redirects

-Object with URLs where the customer will be redirected to.
+*Optional* Object with URLs where the customer will be redirected to.

 `success_url`
 The URL for redirecting the customer in case of successfully completing a transaction with Cardoo.